mosi-sol/shell/GDP-calculator/readme.md

 Tax owed: $15900.0
 ```
 this is from governer, but from people this is not true. why?\
-same as usa, but growth rate is shit!
+same as usa, but growth rate is shit! socialism not good, actualy capitalism better. but not good for humanity.

+**this types same as a cave of shit. now mao and communism very bad and i not use example for that shit. human is not slave of party!**

 ---